-\textit{PaccMann} \cite{oskooei2018paccmann} is a supervised method based on a set of multi-modal neural-based encoders that learn from both SMILES formulas and gene expression information, initially designed for predicting anticancer compound sensitivity.
-In particular, we reproduced the \textit{Self-attention (SA)} encoder proposed by the authors, which they reported that yields the best results of all encoders proposed.
+\textit{PaccMann} \cite{oskooei2018paccmann} is a supervised embedding method based on a set of multi-modal neural-based encoders that learn from both SMILES formulas and gene expression information, originally designed for predicting anticancer compound sensitivity.
+In particular, we reproduced the \textit{self-attention (SA)} encoder proposed by the authors, which reportedly yielded the best results.
 Unlike the reference paper, we did not employ gene expression information in the training phase and instead trained the self-attentive encoder using only RDKit canonical SMILES formulas.
-In order to attain such a model, we adapted the source code provided by \citet{oskooei2018paccmann}\footnote{\url{https://github.com/drugilsberg/paccmann}.}.
+In order to attain such a model, we adapted the source code provided by Oskooei et al.~\cite{oskooei2018paccmann}\footnote{\url{https://github.com/drugilsberg/paccmann}.}.
 According to the reference paper, the SMILES formulas were tokenized following an algorithm \cite{schwaller2018found} that consists of separating the SMILES formulas into characters and performing a basic filtering step.
 After such tokenization, each sequence was padded to match the longest sequence in the dataset.

-As proposed by the reference paper, the architecture of \textit{PaccMann} consists of an input layer by which the tokenized SMILES formulas are fed to the model.
-Next, a sinusoidal positional encoding function \cite{vaswani2017attention} can be applied to these inputs.
-Afterward, such inputs are fed to a single-headed self-attention layer, whose implementation details are in the reference paper \cite{oskooei2018paccmann}.
-Finally, and according to the architecture originally proposed by the authors, the outcome of such self-attentive layer is fed to a shallow feed-forward neural network for property prediction.
-The learned molecular embeddings were extracted from the output of the self-attention layer, and their size is computed as the product between the number of hidden units in the self-attention layer and the length of the input sequence.
-Consequently, the embedding size is different for each of the five labeled datasets on which this method was trained.
+The architecture of \textit{PaccMann} consists of an input layer by which the tokenized SMILES formulas are fed to the model.
+Next, a sinusoidal positional encoding function \cite{vaswani2017attention} is optionally applied to these inputs, followed by a single-headed self-attention layer, whose implementation details are in the reference paper \cite{oskooei2018paccmann}.
+The outcome of the self-attentive layer is fed to a shallow feed-forward neural network for property prediction.
+The learned molecular embeddings were extracted from the output of the self-attention layer, and their size is computed as the product between the number of hidden units $u$ in the self-attention layer and the length of the input sequence $n$.
+Consequently, the embedding size $n\times u$ is different for each of the eight labeled datasets on which this method was trained.
 A summary of the embedding dimensionality for each labeled dataset is provided in Table \ref{table:summary-supervised}.